appbaseio/Docs/content/docs/reactivesearch/v3/range/dynamicrangeslider.md

 -   **URLParams** `Boolean` [optional] enable creating a URL query string parameter based on the selected range of the slider.
 This is useful for sharing URLs with the component state.
 Defaults to `false`.
 -   **includeNullValues** `Boolean` [optional]
-    If you have sparse data (i.e. some data item which does not have `dataField`), then this prop enables you to show that data.
+    If you have sparse data or document or items not having the value in the specified field or mapping, then this prop enables you to show that data.
 Defaults to `false`.

 ## Demo